Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Experiments

-The \textbf{CIFAR10/100} datasets contain a training set with 50K images and a testing of 10K images of size 32 $\times$ 32 $\times$ 3, where CIFAR10 has 10 classes and CIFAR100 has 100 classes.
-We follow previous works~\cite{xia2020part} and synthetically generate instance-dependent noise (IDN) with rates in \{0.2, 0.3, 0.4 ,0.5\}.
-The \textbf{20newsgroup} dataset contains a training set with 9,051 samples and a testing set of 7,532 samples with 20 classes. \textbf{AGNEWS} contains a training set with 40K samples and a testing of 7,600 samples with 4 classes.
-We follow previous work DyGEN~\cite{zhuang2023dygen} and synthetically generate symmetric/asymmetric/instance-dependent noise with rates \{0.2, 0.4\}.
-The \textbf{CIFAR10N/CIFAR100N} datasets have been proposed to study real-world annotations for the original CIFAR10/100 images and we test our framework on \{aggre, random1, random2, random3, worse\} types of noise on CIFAR10N and \{noisy\} on CIFAR100N. \textbf{Red Mini-ImageNet} is a real-world dataset with images annotated with the Google Cloud Data Labelling Service.
-This dataset has 100 classes, each containing 600 images from ImageNet, where images are resized to 32 $\times$ 32 pixels from the original 84 $\times$ 84 pixels to enable a fair comparison with other baselines~\cite{xu2021faster}. \textbf{Animal 10N} is a real-world dataset containing 10 animal species with five pairs of similar appearances (wolf and coyote, hamster and guinea pig, etc.).
-The training set size is 50K and testing size is 10K, where we follow the same set up as~\cite{chen2021boosting}. \textbf{Clothing1M} is a real-world dataset with 100K images and 14 classes.
-The labels are automatically generated from surrounding text with an estimated noise ratio of 38.5\%.
-The dataset also contains clean training, clean validation and clean test sets with 50K, 14K and 10K images, respectively, but we do not use the clean training and validation sets.
-The clean testing is only used for measuring model performance. \textbf{Mini-Webvision} is a real-world dataset that contains 2.4 million images collected from the web.
-Following previous work~\cite{karim2022unicon}, we compare baseline methods on the first 50 classes and test on both webvision test set and ImageNet test set.
+The \textbf{CIFAR-10/100} datasets comprise 50K training images and 10K test images at a resolution of $32\times 32\times 3$, where CIFAR-10 has 10 classes and CIFAR-100 has 100 classes.
+We follow prior work~\cite{xia2020part} and synthetically generate instance-dependent noise (IDN) at rates \{0.2, 0.3, 0.4, 0.5\}.
+The \textbf{20~Newsgroups} dataset contains 9{,}051 training samples and 7{,}532 test samples across 20 classes. \textbf{AG~News} contains 40K training samples and 7{,}600 test samples across 4 classes.
+Following DyGEN~\cite{zhuang2023dygen}, we synthetically generate symmetric, asymmetric, and instance-dependent noise at rates \{0.2, 0.4\}.
+The \textbf{CIFAR-10N/CIFAR-100N} datasets provide real-world annotations for the original CIFAR-10/100 images; we evaluate the \{aggre, random1, random2, random3, worse\} splits for CIFAR-10N and the \{noisy\} split for CIFAR-100N.

+\textbf{Red Mini-ImageNet} is a real-world dataset with images annotated using the Google Cloud Data Labeling Service.
+It has 100 classes, each containing 600 images from ImageNet; images are resized to $32 \times 32$ pixels from the original $84 \times 84$ pixels to enable a fair comparison with other baselines~\cite{xu2021faster}. \textbf{Animal-10N} is a real-world dataset containing 10 animal species with five pairs of similar-looking classes (wolf and coyote, hamster and guinea pig, etc.).
+The training set has 50K images and the test set has 10K images; we follow the same setup as in~\cite{chen2021boosting}. \textbf{Clothing1M} is a real-world dataset with 100K images and 14 classes.
+The labels are automatically generated from surrounding text, with an estimated noise rate of 38.5\%.
+The dataset also contains clean training, clean validation, and clean test sets with 50K, 14K, and 10K images, respectively; we do not use the clean training and validation sets.
+The clean test set is used only to measure model performance. \textbf{Mini-WebVision} is a real-world dataset that contains 2.4 million images collected from the web.
+Following prior work~\cite{karim2022unicon}, we compare baselines on the first 50 classes and evaluate on both the WebVision and ImageNet test sets.